Kevin Conroy: Film and television

-Conroy returned to television in the 1985 TV movie Covenant and had a role on another daytime soap drama, Search for Tomorrow.
+Conroy returned to television in the 1985 TV film Covenant and had a role on another daytime soap drama, Search for Tomorrow.
 Conroy played gay lawyer Bart Fallmont on Dynasty from 1985 to 1986.
-He was a series regular on Ohara in 1987, and as the company commander on Tour of Duty from 1987 to 1988, before starring in a series of television movies.
+He was a series regular on Ohara in 1987, and as the company commander on Tour of Duty from 1987 to 1988, before starring in a series of television films.
 Though initially cast as one of the show's main characters, his role on the show was reduced while it filmed in Hawaii and he ended up spending much of his time making portraits of tourists on the Honolulu boardwalk.
 Conroy also guest starred on shows such as Cheers, Search for Tomorrow, Matlock and Murphy Brown.

 Voice acting

-As a voice actor, Conroy is best known for his starring role in Batman: The Animated Series (1992–1995).
+As a voice actor, Conroy is known for his starring role in Batman: The Animated Series (1992–1995).
 He was notably the first voice actor to alter his voice tone between portraying Batman and Bruce Wayne, which Michael Keaton had previously done in Tim Burton's live-action Batman films.
 However, Conroy based his dual-voice performance on Leslie Howard in the 1934 film The Scarlet Pimpernel.
 He continued to voice Batman in various animated spin-off productions, which collectively took place in what is known as the DC Animated Universe (DCAU).
 These spin-offs include the TV shows The New Batman Adventures (1997–1999), Batman Beyond (1999–2001, in which he portrays an elderly Bruce Wayne retired from crimefighting), Justice League (2001–2004), and Justice League Unlimited (2004–2006), as well as the theatrical film Batman: Mask of the Phantasm (1993), and the direct-to-video films Batman & Mr. Freeze: SubZero (1998), Batman Beyond: Return of the Joker (2000), and Batman: Mystery of the Batwoman (2003).
-He also voiced Batman for the character's guest appearances in the DCAU's Superman: The Animated Series, Static Shock and The Zeta Project.
+He also voiced the DCAU Batman for guest appearances in Superman: The Animated Series, Static Shock and The Zeta Project.

 Conroy went on to voice Batman in the direct-to-video DC Universe Animated Original Movies: Batman: Gotham Knight (2008), Superman/Batman: Public Enemies (2009), Superman/Batman: Apocalypse (2010), Justice League: Doom (2012), Justice League: The Flashpoint Paradox (2013), Batman: Assault on Arkham (2014), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017), and Justice League vs. the Fatal Five (2019).
-He later returned to voicing Batman on TV for the animated series Justice League Action (2016-2018), along with guest appearances on Teen Titans Go! and Scooby-Doo and Guess Who?.
-In a tally of the actor's performances that include his every episode and movie portrayal of Batman, Conroy portrayed the character longer than any other actor in live-action and animation.
+He later returned to voicing Batman on TV for the animated series Justice League Action (2016–2018), along with guest appearances on Teen Titans Go! and Scooby-Doo and Guess Who?.
+In a tally of the actor's performances that include his every episode and film portrayal of Batman, Conroy portrayed the character longer than any other actor in live-action and animation.
 The previous record-holder was Olan Soule, who voiced Batman in various animated works between the late 1960s and early 1980s (including Super Friends).